fpereiro/recalc/readme.md

 Every event has two properties:

 - A `verb`, which is a string.
 For example: `'get'`, `'set'` or `'someverb'`.
 - A `path`, which can be either a string, an integer, or an array with one or more strings or integers.
 For example, `'hello'`, `1`, or `['hello', '1']`.
-If you pass a single string or number, it will be interpreted as an array containing that element.
+If you pass a single string or number, it will be interpreted as an array containing that element (for example, `'hello'` is considered to be `['hello']`).

 The combination of a verb plus a path seems versatile enough to serve as a general purpose way of building an event system.
 It works well for [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) and it will probably work well for us too.